Our Celebrations & Traditions

 Black / African American History Month - February Holiday Started in 1970 United States specifically celebrating the achievements of OAA people, now a Federally Recognized Holiday.

-Akan warrior from Axim Ghana, and chief of the Ahata people who is credited with acquiring and defending the Brandenburger fortress of Fort Fisher, Ghana against the Dutch from 1708 to 1724.
-He was named as "John Canoe" by Europeans.
+Jonkonnu Celebration - Historic primarily in the American State of North Carolina, on historic plantation sites such as Stagville, in Durham, NC, dates back to the late 1700's to early 1800's, and during the Christmas season, celebrates the achievements of Gyan Konadu, the Akan warrior from Axim Ghana, and chief of the Ahata people, who is credited with acquiring and defending Fort Gross Fredericksburg, of Princes Town Ghana against the Dutch, from December 25th, 1708 to 1724.
+He was named "John Canoe" by Europeans.

 The Gullah Geechee Festival - of Gullah Geechee African Americans from the coastal region of Pender County, NC down to St. Johns County, FL

-college degree institutions in the United States that were established before the Civil Rights Act of 1964 with the intention of serving African American students.
+HBCU (Historical Black College Universities) - college degree institutions in the United States that were established before the Civil Rights Act of 1964 with the intention of serving African American students.

-Original African American Wedding Traditions - Such as a couple "Jumping the Broom" originating
+Original African American Wedding Traditions - Such as a couple "Jumping the Broom" originating during secret marriages during slavery

 Original African American Graduation & Right of Passage Celebrations of our youth - combines Pan African and Black American themes of our ancestors.